libresec/a10-maltego/README.md

 Thanks
 -----------------
 Paterva (@Paterva)<br/>
-@bostonlink -- Thanks for nwmaltego and a starting point!
+@bostonlink -- Thanks for nwmaltego and a starting point!<br/>
+@ph1lv -- Thanks for the ideas!